 Register Now

-Julie Klingerman has worked in education for more than 34 years.
-In that time, she has been a classroom teacher, literacy coach, and reading specialist for primary and secondary students.
-She earned her doctorate in reading and literacy in 2016, and is an adjunct instructor of literacy for graduate students at Liberty University and Wilson College.
-Dr. Klingerman also is a national LETRS® (Language Essentials for Teachers of Reading and Spelling) trainer and enthusiastic advocate for research-based professional development for all teachers.
+Julie Klingerman has worked in education for more than 34 years, during which she has been a classroom teacher, literacy coach, and reading specialist for primary and secondary students.
+She earned her doctorate in reading and literacy in 2016 and is an adjunct instructor of literacy for graduate students at Liberty University and Wilson College.
+Dr. Klingerman also is a national LETRS® (Language Essentials for Teachers of Reading and Spelling) trainer and an enthusiastic advocate for research-based professional development for all teachers.